SixHourDays/WhichData/README.md

 # WhichData
-Improves the UI of the Experiment Result Dialog in KSP.
+Improves the UI of the ExperimentResult / ReviewData dialog in KSP.